AdobeDocs/workfront.en/help/people-teams-and-groups/work-directly-with-others/send-direct-messages-to-other-users.md

 # Send direct messages to other users

-`Adobe Workfront` enables you to quickly and easily send messages that are unrelated to any work item directly to other `Workfront` users.
+Adobe Workfront enables you to quickly and easily send messages that are unrelated to any work item directly&nbsp;to other Workfront users.
 Messages sent as described in this section appear in the Updates tab on the user's home&nbsp;page and are visible to all users.
 For additional information on updates, see [Update work items and view updates](../../workfront-basics/updating-work-items-and-viewing-updates/update-work-items-and-view-updates.md).

 The user you are sending the message to receives the following types of notifications when you send a message as described in this section: